About Radio City Christmas Spectacular

 Smiling and glamorous, the world-famous Rockettes show off their moves during “New York at Christmas” where they ride on an actual double-decker Gray Line bus on stage and tour the city.
 A 3D film, on the world’s largest indoor LED screen (and on the walls and ceilings), brings the audience along for a ride in Santa’s sleigh over frozen terrain, past New York City’s famous landmarks and right into Radio City Music Hall.

 In the showstopper “Twelve Days of Christmas,” the Rockettes tap thunderously on a steel stage that’s magnified with stage mics (and wireless mics attached inside every dancer’s tap shoe) and Santa lifts the curtain — and roof — with a rousing rendition of the classic carol.
 During the finale, “Let Christmas Shine,” the Rockettes sparkle and shine as they don costumes encrusted with more than 3,000 Swarovski crystals each.

 Absolutely.
 Children of all ages will enjoy the show’s dancing Santas, the retelling of “The Nutcracker” and the breathtaking staging.

 The Rockettes perform six shows a day, with two casts each performing three shows.
 During one show, the Rockettes change costumes eight times — and sometimes as fast as 80 seconds.

-to view the schedule, check prices, availability, and get current offers on tickets to Radio City Christmas Spectacular
+to buy tickets to Radio City Christmas Spectacular